 Completion of the registration process does not guarantee that a company will receive a contract or request to bid, nor does it confer any preferred supplier status.
 Information provided will be treated in a confidential manner and will be subject to all reasonable safeguards against disclosure.

-Tier 2 spend consists of payments made to minority or non-ethnic women owned businesses for the purchase of goods and services, used directly or indirectly, in support of a majority supplier.
+Tier 2 spend consists of payments made to certified diverse-owned businesses for the purchase of goods and services, used directly or indirectly, in support of a non-diverse supplier.